Improving Access to Housing and Supportive Services for Runaway and Homeless Youth: Reducing Vulnerability to Human Trafficking in New York City: Modeling Capacity Expansion for RHY Organizations

 \subsection{\emph{Base Model: Capacity Expansion Optimization}}

 We expand upon our explanation of the generalized model framework outlined in Section \ref{s:framework}.
-The sets, parameters and decision variables used in our optimization model are summarized in Tables \ref{t:sets}, \ref{t:parameters} and \ref{t:decvariables}, respectively, and are further detailed in what follows.
+The sets, parameters and decision variables used in our optimization model are summarized in Tables \ref{t:sets}, \ref{t:parameters} and \ref{t:decvariables}, respectively, and are further detailed in what follows. \\

 We model three important costs: (i) the cost of assigning youth to RHY organizations; (ii) the cost of adding extra resources to in-house services, and (iii) the cost of directing youth to the overflow shelter.
 Assigning youth to RHY organizations that offer services in-house ($S^b$) has zero cost since we focus on the capacity expansion, and assignment to organizations that only offer support services such as hospitals and mental health clinics incur positive costs.
-These considered costs are sufficient to inform the capacity expansion required by each service provider to fulfill youth's needs \citep{Elluru-2019, Alumur-2021}.
+These costs are estimated using publicly available data sources such as hourly salary estimates and hotel voucher prices in NYC \citep{Gross-2021, NYCHRA-2022, Ziprecruiter-2022} and are sufficient to inform the capacity expansion required by each service provider to fulfill youth's needs \citep{Elluru-2019}.

-Our model is given by: \eqref{eq:obj}--\eqref{eq:periodicity}.
-Objective function \eqref{eq:obj} minimizes in aggregate the projected cost of: (i) assigning youth to RHY organizations, (ii) adding extra resources to RHY organizations for the services they provide, and (iii) directing youth to the overflow shelter.